toUpperCase78/answers-by-chatgpt/README.md

 # Answers by ChatGPT

-_**Here are my questions to ChatGPT and the answers I received...**_
+_**Here are my questions to ChatGPT and the answers I received from this AI-powered chatbot...**_

-Free preview version of ChatGPT was used (based on GPT-3.5) with its well-known model text-davinci-002.
-All these answers are given 'as is' and no modification was made afterwards...
+Free preview version of ChatGPT was used (GPT-3.5) with its well-known model text-davinci-002.
+All these answers are given from ChatGPT **'as is'** and NO modification was made afterwards...
+Keep in mind that I cannot guarantee 100% correctness for all these answers, although my questions are as clean as possible.

+More questions and answers will arrive in the future.
+My primary target is to write at least **100 questions** to ask and get relevant answers.

 ## Questions In This Page